 With these situations, it is believed that users and consumers are equipped to minimize the risk.
 When using the electric knife, for example, it is believed that you know how to act with caution to avoid being harmed by the sharp blade of the knife.

 Thus, while these products are not always going to be deemed as unreasonably dangerous, it is important that the manufacturers and suppliers of these products give out proper warnings of the risks and the dangers of these products so that the consumers can make safe decisions with them.

 However, if the product can be made safer while still being easy to use, or if there were not adequate warnings about the dangers and possible risks of the product, then you and your product liability lawyer may be able to file a claim for these products.
 But if the product is as safe as possible while still being able to serve its intended purpose, then you will not have much of a product liability case at this point.
-If you are uncertain about whether the product fits into this category or another one, it is important to talk with your product liability attorney to help you understand and to help you file a claim if needed.
+If you are uncertain about whether the product fits into this category or another one, talk with your product liability attorney to help you understand and help you file a claim.

-Working with a product liability attorney in Las Vegas, NV
+Working with a Dangerous Product Lawyer in Las Vegas, NV

-If you have been injured by a product that is seen as dangerous or defective, it is important to talk to a product liability attorney as soon as possible.
+If you have been injured by a product seen as dangerous or defective, you must speak to a product liability attorney as soon as possible.
 They will be able to listen to your case and discuss what steps you should take.

 Depending on the product and the nature of the injuries, your attorney and you will be able to choose between filing the claim and working through negotiations or going to the courtroom to settle it all.
 Even if you reach a settlement without going to court, you could potentially change the way a product is created or advertised and keep others safe.